tobych/django-feature-flipper/README.rst

 How to use the flippers in templates
 ====================================

-The app registers itself with Django's admin application, so you can manage the `Features`.
-Each feature must have a `slug`, a brief name made up of just alphanumeric characters and hyphens (not yet enforced) that you can use in templates, views, URLs and elsewhere in your code.
+The application registers itself with Django's admin app so you can manage the `Features`.
+Each feature has a `name` made up of just alphanumeric characters and hyphens that you can use in templates, views, URLs and elsewhere in your code.
 Each feature has a Boolean `enabled` property, which is False (disabled) by default.
 The app also adds a few custom actions to the change list to help out.
 Features also have a name and description, which aren't currently used anywhere but are there to help you keep track of your features.

 The context processor adds `features` to the template context, which you can use like this: